Transparency of the Regulatory System

 ICSID Convention and New York Convention

 Jamaica became a signatory to the International Center for Settlement of Disputes (ICSID) in 1965.
-Jamaica is a signatory to the New York Convention (the Convention on the Recognition and Enforcement of Foreign Arbitral Awards), which governs the recognition and enforcement of foreign arbitration awards.
+The country is a signatory to the New York Convention (the Convention on the Recognition and Enforcement of Foreign Arbitral Awards), which governs the recognition and enforcement of foreign arbitration awards.
 The Jamaican Arbitration (Recognition and Enforcement of Foreign Awards) Act enables foreign arbitral awards under the New York Convention to be enforced in Jamaica.

 Investor-State Dispute Settlement